 A great system badly implemented or badly maintained is a disaster waiting to happen – if it hasn’t already.
 That potential IPR lawsuit the legal team spots is no more important than the ineffective business continuity plan that a well-executed IT due diligence process will identify.
 If the business fails because of a factory fire, does it matter if it gets sued?

 The need to take technology into account in the deal has never been clearer than it is now.
 The ability of an organisation to survive and thrive during unforeseen events lies in its skill in adapting rapidly to changing conditions in their markets, harnessing technology to do things differently and digitally.

-Take a look around your home, and you’ll see how life during COVID19 has been enabled by technology.
-Home working, home shopping, online fitness classes, Zoom quizzes, and FaceTime with family and friends have become normal; and the businesses that are doing well have embraced a digital future.
+Take a look around your home, and you’ll see how the legacy of life during COVID-19 has helped embrace technology.
+Home working, home shopping, online fitness classes, Zoom quizzes, and FaceTime with family and friends have become normal even after the pandemic; and the businesses that are doing well have embraced a digital future.